• Skip to main content

 Is Social Media Hurting Your Child?

-As a grown, non-social media dependent adult, I have been amazed by the exponential growth in the use and effectiveness of the platforms.
+As a grown, non-social media-dependent adult, I have been amazed by the exponential growth in the use and effectiveness of the platforms.
 Print forms of media are virtually extinct.
-We can just share a link of an article to our friends and followers and start a virtual discussion.
+We can just share a link to an article with our friends and followers and start a virtual discussion.
 We can also post our thoughts – from the random and ridiculous to the powerful and poignant – at any moment and get instant feedback.
 We “like” (pun intended) the feedback and, almost unconsciously, start to seek it.

 That’s coming from me, a grown adult who wasn’t raised on social media so my self esteem and/or worth isn’t determined by the number of fans, followers, likes, loves, retweets, or reposts I get.